jkk/clojuresphere/README.md

 ## Development

-To refresh the project graph, run:
+To refresh the project graph, copy `resources/config.clj.default` to `resources/config.clj` and update it with AWS credentials.
+Then run:

 ```
 scripts/refresh.sh
 ```

 This takes a long time - about 2 hours.
-The script pulls down project data from Clojars and GitHub, processes the data, and saves the result to `resources/project_graph.clj`.
+The script pulls down project data from Clojars and GitHub, processes the data, and saves the result to S3.

 ## License